aliwaqas333/openvslam/README.md

 You need dependencies installed as indicated in openvslam installation manual.

+You also need orb_vocab_dbow2, a 44MB file provided with openvslam.

 The following setting are already set up in eclipse `.project` files in this repository.

 ## Libraries settings